 - Pharmacological support to make withdrawal and condition management possible

-- Family therapy as a means for reconnecting with loved ones whom you might have distanced yourself from
+- Family therapy is a means for reconnecting with loved ones whom you might have distanced yourself from

 - Social activities with peers in recovery for the development of coping skills and self-esteem

-- Cognitive-behavioral therapy, which helps you to approach triggers and stressors with healthy reactions
+- Cognitive-behavioral therapy helps you to approach triggers and stressors with healthy reactions